billroy/notesoup/INSTALL-Heroku.md

 	cd notesoup
 	./scripts/heroku-start.sh

-The script will ask for an administrative password; you will use this only to log in as the 'system' user to edit the welcome page and administer other users.
+The script will ask for an administrative password; you will use this only to log in as the 'system	' user to edit the welcome page and administer other users.

 Enter a secure system password, and enter it again when prompted.